vasconcelos-giovanni/books-organizer/README.md

 The project follows the Model-View-Controller (MVC) architecture, ensuring a clean and organized codebase.
 I also made conventional commits to keep the development process well-documented and easy to understand.

 ## 📚 My Learning Journey
-During the development of Books Recorder, I gained invaluable experience in various aspects of web development:
+In developing Books Recorder, I gained invaluable experience in various aspects of web development, including:

-📌 Utilizing factories and database seeding for seamless testing data generation.
+📌 Using factories and database seeding to generate seamless testing data.
+This allowed me to write more robust tests that ensured the application worked as expected.

 📌 Implementing file uploads for smooth document handling.
+This involved using a variety of techniques to ensure that files were uploaded securely and stored efficiently.

 📌 Working with Breeze for authentication and authorization features.
+This allowed me to build a secure application that could be used by users with different levels of permissions.

+📌 Making database transactions for data integrity.
+This ensured that data was always consistent, even in the event of an error.

+📌 Using soft deletes for logging.
+This allowed me to track changes to data without deleting it permanently.

+These skills will benefit my future projects by helping me to build more robust, secure, and user-friendly applications.

 ## 🎦 Video Showcase